-- 16.2 Subject to the terms of this Deed, the Department will pay the Provider, in relation to a Course, a Commencement Payment for: - (a) each Participant who Commences in the Course; or - (b) where fewer than the Minimum Participant Number Commence, the Minimum Participant Number. - 16.3 The Provider is not entitled to an additional Commencement Payment under clause 16.2 where, under clause 14.2(b), a Participant Exits a Course and any jobactive provider replaces that Participant with another Participant in accordance with any Guidelines.
+- Subject to the terms of this Deed, the Department will pay the Provider, in relation to a Course, a Commencement Payment for: - (a) each Participant who Commences in the Course; or - (b) where fewer than the Minimum Participant Number Commence, the Minimum Participant Number. - The Provider is not entitled to an additional Commencement Payment under clause 16.2 where, under clause 14.2(b), a Participant Exits a Course and any jobactive provider, or NEST provider or the Department, as relevant, replaces that Participant with another Participant in accordance with any Guidelines.